pubnub/pubnub-mcp-server/resources/sdk_docs/java_files.md

 `
 ```

+- channel (required)
+  - Type: String
-- channel (String, required): Channel the file was uploaded to.
+  - Description: Name of channel to which the file has been uploaded.
-- fileName (String, required): Stored file name.
+- fileName (required)
+  - Type: String
+  - Description: Name under which the uploaded file is stored.
-- fileId (String, required): Unique file identifier.
+- fileId (required)
+  - Type: String
+  - Description: Unique identifier for the file, assigned during upload.

 ##### Deprecated parameter
 cipherKey is deprecated.
-Configure the crypto module instead.
-If provided, it overrides the crypto module and uses legacy 128-bit encryption.
+Configure the [crypto module](/docs/sdks/java/api-reference/configuration#cryptomodule).
+If passed, it overrides the crypto module and uses legacy 128-bit encryption.

 ### Sample code